The adverbs, usually and normally, have similar meanings and are often interchangeable.

 Unless there is a particular need, you can interchange either adverb in almost any sentence or context.

-You only need to be careful when referring to an action or state that is almost or always true as opposed to one that is generally or sometimes true.
+You only need to be careful when referring to an action or state that is almost or always true instead of one that is generally or sometimes true.

 When it comes to the choice, I usually think about the sense of always or almost always, as opposed to sometimes.

 Normally, that helps me make the right choice.